Dr-TSNG/Hide-My-Applist/README.md

 This module can work as an Xposed module to hide apps or reject app list requests, and provides some methods to test whether you have hidden your app list properly.

+## Copyright Notice

+Copyright © 2025 HMA developers.
+All rights reserved.

+The software Hide My Applist, starting from version v3.4, is no longer under the AGPL-3.0 License.
+Instead, certain rights to the software are reserved by the owner.

+The following conditions now apply:

+1. **No Modifications**: The software may not be modified in any way.
+This includes but is not limited to changing, adding, or removing any part of the software's code or functionality.

+2. **No Redistribution**: The software may not be redistributed in any form.
+This includes but is not limited to renaming, selling, or including the software as part of another project.

+3. **No Picking without Credit**: No parts, pieces, or components of the software may be extracted and submitted to other projects without proper credit.
+This includes, but is not limited to, code snippets, functions, and released binaries.

+4. **No Claim to Succession**: Any fork of the software that was created before the license change may not claim to be an official or unofficial successor to the project.
+This includes but is not limited to using the project's name, branding, or reputation to imply a connection to the original project.

 ## Translation Contributing
 You can contribute translation [here](https://crowdin.com/project/hide-my-applist).